finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Tournament Support (PoQ?)

 ## Icebox
-- Bug-Fix: Print PDF fails outside of the Unity Editor
 - Game-Play: Log all Player actions
 - Game-Play: Clear CgsNetPlayer on restart and move the restart to its own button in the Play Menu
 - Game-Play: Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)